jiayuwen/CRMnet/README.md

             pad_seq_list = pickle.load(open(PATH+"seq_list", "rb"))
             exp_list = pickle.load(open(PATH+"exp_list", "rb"))

+    3. Follow the rest of the code from line 42 in data_preprocessing.py to generate the dataset.

 - To use the trained model:
     1. Download the model weight from: https://zenodo.org/record/7375243#.Y9W0iS0RoUG